aws-samples/enterprise-grade-vpc-product-with-aws-service-catalog/README.md

     - **Stack name** - network-orchestration-spoke
     - **Network (Hub) Account**: The account ID for the network account

+Note:
-Note: In an AWS Organisation environment, the deployment of step 3 and 4 can be automated by CloudFormation StackSets via the management account.
+- In an AWS Organisation environment, the deployment of step 3 and 4 can be automated by CloudFormation StackSets via the management account.
+- This solution integrates with the [default Transit Gateway Route Tables](https://docs.aws.amazon.com/solutions/latest/network-orchestration-aws-transit-gateway/using-and-customizing-route-tables.html#default-route-tables) created by Network Orchestration for AWS Transit Gateway solution, refer to the [Custom route tables](https://docs.aws.amazon.com/solutions/latest/network-orchestration-aws-transit-gateway/using-and-customizing-route-tables.html) section if you want to customize.

 ### (dependency - skip if already deployed) Subnet Calculator Custom Resource